jcolag/uManage/README.md

  - You just broke my train of thought.
  - You're making me do clerical work that a computer can do better.
+ - If I really wanted to write down what I was doing, I don't need special software for that.
+ - You're not catching windows I only have open for a couple of minutes.

 So, uManage is a simple application to do the tedious work for you.